ericbulloch/kwmd/tools/john.md

 I still had to run the following command to see the cracked hash once john finished:

 `john --format=raw-md5 hello.txt --show`

+### SSH

+One capture the flag event had a private ssh key available but they did not provide the passphrase for the ssh key.
+I needed to get the key so that I could use the ssh key and log into another machine.
+I have saved the rsa private key in the file `id_rsa`.
+I used the [ssh2john](https://raw.githubusercontent.com/openwall/john/bleeding-jumbo/run/ssh2john.py) script to convert the rsa private key to a format that john could understand.
+Here is the command I ran:

+`python3 ssh2john.py id_rsa > rsa_john`

+Then I ran john on the `rsa_john` file so that I it could find the passphrase.
+The command I ran was:

+`john rsa_john`